Cray-HPE/docs-csm/troubleshooting/known_issues/qlogic_driver_crash.md

 ## Fix

-The vendor is working to fix the Qlogic driver code.
-Once a fix is released, the new Qlogic driver will be added to the firmware pack.
+The vendor is working to fix the QLogic driver code.
+Once a fix is released, the new QLogic driver will be added to the firmware pack.